HackYourFuture/databases/Lesson1.md

 - The properties of an 'entity' (or 'row')
 - A basic SELECT statement
 - Constructing more complex SELECT statements
+- JOIN
+    - Selecting composite data from multiple tables
+    - Compare JOIN WHERE with cartesian product

 ## Reference Material